by Dr. C.H. Weaver M.D. updated 11/2022

 Third generation EGFR TKIs

-Most patients treated with 1st or 2nd generation TKI's will eventually devleop resistance to treatment.(2) Third generation TKI's offer new hopes for patients with progressive NSCLC.
+Most patients treated with 1st or 2nd generation TKI's eventually develop resistance to treatment.2 Third generation TKI's improve outcomes and Tagrisso has become the standard initial treatment for EGFR expressing NSCLC.

 - Tagrisso (osimertinib)